INFOCENTER

 ventilated facade design

 The name “ventilated facade” means that its design has a ventilated air layer, which ensures air movement caused by the difference in atmospheric pressure between the base and the parapet of the building.
-Such ventilation removes moisture from the load-bearing wall and insulation, and also helps reduce their heating.
-It is these properties of the ventilated facade that are key to increasing the energy efficiency of the building.
+Such ventilation removes moisture from the load-bearing wall and insulation, and also helps to reduce its heating.
+Such properties of the ventilated facade are key to increasing the energy efficiency of the building.
 As the height of the building increases, the speed of air movement in the substructure increases, therefore, to ensure maximum durability and energy efficiency of the facade, it is necessary to use wind protection, and in some cases, also a vapor barrier.

 Advantages of a ventilated facade